microsoft/terraform-provider-azuredevops/website/docs/r/serviceendpoint_azurerm.html.markdown

 - `serviceprincipalid` - (Required) The service principal application Id
 - `serviceprincipalkey` - (Optional) The service principal secret.
 This not required if `service_endpoint_authentication_scheme` is set to `WorkloadIdentityFederation`.

+---

+A `features` block supports the following:

+- `validate` - (Optional) Whether or not to validate connection with Azure after create or update operations.
+Defaults to `false`

 ## Attributes Reference